Posts

 Image

-I suppose like most people, my earliest memory is of a traumatic event.
+By Bruce Shawkey I suppose like many people, my earliest memory is of a traumatic event.
 I was four years old, and was given eye eye surgery to correct a crossed eye.
-As a small kid, it didn't bother me; I could see just fine.
-But my parents knew if it wasn't corrected, I would be teased unmercifully.
+As a small kid, it didn't bother me; I could see okay.
+But my parents knew if it wasn't corrected, I would be teased unmercifully in school.
 There aren't very many photos of me at an early age.
 I suppose my parents didn't want me to be remembered as cross-eyed.
 Most photos I've seen are shot from the side.
 One of the few photos I have of me at an early age is seen at left, presumably my first birthday with a cupcake and a single candle.
 Mom and Dad didn't have a lot money back then!
 Anyway, when I was four years old, before Kindergarten, I was playing in the backyard one day, and Mom threw me a candy bar from the fire escape off the second floor of our apartment.
 She asked if I wanted another one and of course I said yes.
 Mom knew me well and knew how to get my attention!
-She told me to come up to the apartment and sh
+She told me to come up to...

 The Honeycrisp Apple